RVCC-IDMX/about-me-payalazelaya/README.md

 ##### Hobbies
 **With the _ _hobbies_ _ section,** I've used lists to mention what some of my hobbies are, but what differentiates from my original hobbies section is how I included a picture of one of my hobbies and a mini description of it.
 ##### Gallery
 **The _ _photo galllery_ _** has been where I've used grid to be able to transform the gallery into columns in different media states.
+Being able to use grid so that it could make my website more interesting was something that I put more attention to than anything else.
 ##### Blog
 In my blog section, I changed the topic of the blog from it being a sample Lorem Ipsum text from Dracula to it being about CSS image sprites.
 In the new blog topic, I go into depth of what image sprites are and what are their functions in general.
 ##### Video